AgentMC/Sao19/Translate/En/Part7.md

 However, by the end of the battle, she left Central Cathedral and stayed at Obsidia castle as a full authority representative for the Human World Union Council.

-In other words, she was the best person for Kirito and Ronnie to contact first — but, the question, how did Kirito bring her here, remained unanswered.
+In other words, she was the best person for Kirito and Ronye to contact first — but, the question, how did Kirito bring her here, remained unanswered.
 Kirito swung the blade of mind against the castle, and Scheta was the single person who noticed it and flew to them — it seems to be only a result of a lucky coincidence that this haphazard strategy happened to be successful.

 Holding back the desire to question Kirito, Ronye kept watching the interaction between the two of them.